PreciousDipe/game-day-notifications/README.md

 # NBA Game Day Notifications Website

 ## **Project Overview**
-This project is an alert system that sends real-time NBA game day score notifications to a webpage and subscribed users via http reques and SMS/Email.
-It leverages **Amazon SNS**, **AWS Lambda and Python**, **Amazon EvenBridge**, **NBA APIs**, **Amazon Dynamodb** and **Web UI(HTML, CSS and Javascript)** to provide sports fans with up-to-date game information.
+This project is an alert system that sends real-time NBA game day score notifications to a webpage and subscribed users via HTTP requests and SMS/Email.
+It leverages **Amazon SNS**, **AWS Lambda and Python**, **Amazon EvenBridge**, **NBA APIs**, **Amazon Dynamodb**, and **Web UI (HTML, CSS, and Javascript)** to provide sports fans with up-to-date game information.
 The project demonstrates cloud computing principles and efficient notification mechanisms.

 ---